atbcb/usab-uswds/_pages/about/board-meetings.md

 Members of the U.S. Access Board meet regularly every two months.
 Board meetings are open to the public.
 Since the COVID-19 pandemic, Board meetings are held virtually.
 Communication Access Realtime Translation (CART) and sign language interpreters are available at all Board meetings and events.

-At its last meeting on January 12, 2022, staff provided a presentation on ["Equity in Healthcare for People with Disabilties"](https://www.youtube.com/watch?v=3HxX08HfCMc).
-Presentation materials are available in [PPT (16MB)](https://www.access-board.gov/files/presentations/usab-healthcare-equity-presentation-2022-01-12.pptx) and [PDF (5MB)](https://www.access-board.gov/files/presentations/usab-healthcare-equity-presentation-2022-01-12.pdf) formats.

 ## Next Board Meeting

-The next virtual meeting of the Board will take place on Wednesday, March 9, 2022.
+The next virtual meeting of the Board will take place on Wednesday, March 9, 2022, beginning at 1:00 p.m.
+(Eastern).
+During this meeting, the Board will hold its annual election of officers, hear committee reports and updates from Federal member agencies.
+During opening remarks, Chairman Gregory Fehribach will recognize outgoing members and introduce new appointees.
+The guest speaker is Assistant Attorney General Kristen Clarke of the U.S. Department of Justice.

+Join ZoomGov Meeting
+www.zoomgov.com/j/1618590214?pwd=YkxIdHBwWFVJb1doeE1Tam82ejlmQT09
+Meeting ID:  161 859 0214;   Passcode:  433993
+Phone in: +1 646 828 7666;   Meeting ID:  161 859 0241

 ## Future Board Meetings

-- May 10 - 12, 2022
+- May 10 - 12, 2022, Virtual
-- July 11 - 13, 2022
+- July 11 - 13, 2022, In-person, Washington, DC
-- September 12 - 14, 2022
+- September 13 - 15, 2022, Philadelphia, PA
-- November 7 - 9, 2022
+- November 7 - 9, 2022, Virtual

 ## Board Meeting Archives